Sari Boren is a writer, museum exhibit developer

-Well, that’s not very enlightening, is it?
-Here’s a Q&A I conducted with myself.
-Several Qs are shamelessly stolen from Grub Street’s Get to Know a Grubbie feature.
+Well, that's not very enlightening, is it?
+Here's a Q&A I conducted with myself.
+Several Qs are shamelessly stolen from Grub Street's Get to Know a Grubbie feature (you can go to my Services page for an overview of my professional work).

-Q: Besides writing nonfiction and working as a museum professional, what else have you done?
+Q: Besides writing essays and plays and working as a museum professional, what else have you done?

 I live and work in Cambridge, Massachusetts.
 Want to know more?
-Email me.
+Email me (below).

 Q: What's Grub Street?